MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-web-part-optimization.md

 ms.reviewer: sstewart
 search.appverid:
 - MET150
-description: "Learn how to optimize the performance of web parts in SharePoint Online modern portal and classic publishing site pages."
+description: "Learn how to optimize the performance of web parts in SharePoint Online modern portal pages."
 ---

-# Optimize web part performance in SharePoint Online modern portal and classic publishing site pages
+# Optimize web part performance in SharePoint Online modern portal pages

-Both SharePoint Online modern portal pages and classic publishing sites contain web parts that can contribute to overall page load times.
+SharePoint Online modern portal pages contain web parts that can contribute to overall page load times.
 This article will help you understand how to determine how web parts in your pages affect user perceived latency, and how to remediate common issues.

 >[!NOTE]
 >For more information about performance in SharePoint Online modern portals, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/en-us/sharepoint/modern-experience-performance).

 ## Use the Page Diagnostics for SharePoint tool to analyze web parts

-The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
+The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
 To install and learn about the Page Diagnostics for SharePoint tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

 When you analyze a SharePoint modern portal page with the Page Diagnostics for SharePoint tool, you can see information about web parts that exceed the baseline metric in the **Web parts are impacting page load time** result in the _Diagnostic tests_ pane.
-The baseline metric is the same for modern and classic pages.

 Possible results include: